blurayne/TaskerWgTunner/README.md

 ## Debugging

-You can use something like that for debuggin
+You can use something like that for debugging

 ```bash
  am broadcast -a com.wireguard.android.action.SET_TUNNEL_UP -n 'net.evolution515.taskerwgtunnel/.MainActivity$IntentReceiver' --es tunnel Asgard